What Is The Performance Ceiling of My Classifier? Utilizing Category-Wise Influence Functions for Pareto Frontier Analysis: Proposed Approach

-The \textsc{Pareto-LP-GA} procedure is provided in Algorithm \ref{alg:influence-ga}.
-Denoting the full set of $K$ classes as $\mathcal{C}$, let $\mathcal{C}_{\text{target}}$ be the target subset of categories we wish to improve the performance for, while ensuring minimal performance degradation in other classes $\mathcal{C} \setminus \mathcal{C}_{\text{target}}$.
-Algorithm \ref{alg:influence-ga} takes in as input the training set $T$, the model parameters trained until a certain epoch $e$, our category-aware influence vector $P(z)$, the target classes $\mathcal{C}_{\text{target}}$ to improve performance for, the total iterations $G$.
-First, we initialize the population variable that controls for class-wise performance threshold along the Pareto frontier randomly, denoted as $\alpha_k, \forall k \in [K]$.
-Then, for each iteration of the genetic algorithm (GA), we solve a linear program (Line 4) that seeks to optimize for the per-sample weights by ensuring estimated performance via the category-aware influence vector is maximized on target classes while ensuring class-wise performance is above each category/class threshold ($\alpha_k$).
-Subsequently, we train the model for the next epoch ($e+1$) by applying the current optimized weight set (Line 5).
-We then measure relative change in performance ($\Delta_k^{e+1}$) between epochs $e \rightarrow e+1$ for \textit{Direct Improvement} (for \textit{Course Correction} this performance change $\Delta_k^{e+1}$ is instead calculated between the original epoch $e+1$ and the newly weighted epoch $e+1$; the rest of the procedure remains identical).
+\looseness-1 We then measure relative change in performance ($\Delta_k^{e+1}$) between epochs $e \rightarrow e+1$ for \textit{Direct Improvement} (for \textit{Course Correction} this performance change $\Delta_k^{e+1}$ is instead calculated between the original epoch $e+1$ and the newly weighted epoch $e+1$; the rest of the procedure remains identical).
 Now, while we have optimized the weight set, we still need to obtain the optimal class-wise thresholds via the GA search.
 Hence, we formulate the fitness function (Line 7) such that if performance for $\mathcal{C}_{\text{target}}$ decreases at all (i.e., $\Delta_k^{e+1} \leq 0$) the fitness is set to a large-magnitude negative value (denoted as $-\infty$).
 Moreover, for non-target classes $\mathcal{C} \setminus \mathcal{C}_{\text{target}}$, if performance decreases, the fitness score reflects the degree of degradation.
 Thus, the GA $\alpha$ search also optimizes for performance improvement along desired target classes while ensuring minimal performance reduction across non-target classes.
 Post this step, we apply the standard GA operations (selection, crossover, mutation, etc.) on the population.
 Eventually, the algorithm return the optimized weight set $w^* = [w_1^*, \ldots, w_n^*]$ for the training set, that will be applied to the loss computation during next epoch training.
+Now, we describe the experimental setup for our proposed approach and present the results in the subsequent sections.